informalsystems/quint/doc/quint.md

     - Symbolic execution (`symexec`).
 This technique selects `--max-samples` runs in the specification and executes them symbolically via the [z3][] prover.
 The length of every run is limited with `--max-steps` steps.
-This techique is usually finding bugs faster than `bmc`, but it does check only *some runs* up to `--max-steps` steps.
+This techique is can find bugs faster than `bmc`, but it only checks *some runs* up to `--max-steps` steps.

     - Bounded model checking (`bmc`).
 This technique checks *all runs* up to `--max-steps` steps via [z3][].
 It is usually slower than `symexec` at bug